CRANEWARE: Leverages HITRUST to Strengthen Security Posture and Accelerate Process to Demonstrate GDPR Compliance to Customers and Regulators

 Based in Scotland, with U.S. headquarters in Atlanta, Craneware (AIM: CRW.L) provides automated value cycle solutions—collaborating with U.S. healthcare providers to plan, execute, and monitor value-based economic performance.

 Craneware faces two primary challenges in demonstrating its security posture.
 Each hospital customer has its own criteria for measuring security, which often involves asking Craneware to fill out an extensive security questionnaire.
-Craneware also has to comply with many regulations, ranging from HIPAA to GDPR, and the myriad of state regulations beginning to emerge in the U.S. Some customers also require compliance with SOC 2 and a report to show how Craneware stacks up against the NIST Cybersecurity Framework.
+Craneware also has to comply with many regulations, ranging from HIPAA to GDPR, and the myriad of state regulations emerging in the U.S. Some customers also require compliance with SOC 2 and a report to show how Craneware stacks up against the NIST Cybersecurity Framework.

 Craneware solutions simplify the complexities of medical coding by ensuring hospitals’ insurance claims accurately reflect correct diagnoses and treatment codes along with all the necessary supporting details to expedite claim payments and speed up revenue cycles.
 “We help identify potential issues related to claims data so hospitals can generate the revenue they are entitled to and accelerate cash flow,” says Craneware Special Projects Consultant Donna Nodson, who works with IT to mitigate Craneware risk and compliance needs while also overseeing data privacy audit activities.
 “This helps our customers operate more profitably and manage claims more efficiently, whilst having confidence that their data remains protected.”